-- 5. Locate and install manual shutoff valves in accordance with state and local requirements. - 6.
-A sediment trap must be provided upstream of the gas controls. - 7.
-All threaded joints should be coated with piping compound resistant to action of liquefied petroleum - 8.
-The appliance and its individual shutoff valve must be disconnected from the gas supply piping during any pressure testing of that system at test pressures in excess of 1/2 PSIG (3.45kpa). - 9.
-The unit must be isolated from the gas supply system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1/2 PSIG (3.45kpa). - 10.
-The appliance and its gas connection must be leak tested before placing it in operation. - 11.
+- Verify that the unit is fitted for the proper type of gas by checking the rating plate.
+These units are equipped to operate at elevations up to 10,000 feet (3050m) and may be adjusted to operate properly at altitudes above 2500 feet (see Section 6.F.2) and the input will be reduced if the heating value of the gas supply is below sea level values. - 2.
+The maximum inlet gas pressure must not exceed 13" W.C (3.2kPa).
+The minimum inlet gas pressure is 5" W.C.
+(1.2kPa). - 3.
+Refer to Table 7, size supply. - 4.
+Run gas supply line in accordance with all applicable codes. - Locate and install manual shutoff valves in accordance with state and local requirements. - A sediment trap must be provided upstream of the gas controls. - All threaded joints should be coated with piping compound resistant to action of liquefied petroleum gas. - 8.
+The unit and its individual shutoff valve must be disconnected from the gas supply piping during any pressure testing of that system at test pressures in excess of 1/2 PSIG (3.45kpa). - The unit must be isolated from the gas supply system by closing its individual manual shutoff valve during any pressure testing of the gas supply piping system at test pressures equal to or less than 1/2 PSIG (3.45kpa). - 10.
+The unit and its gas connection must be leak tested before placing it in operation. - 11.
 Purge all air from gas lines.